 Based on Dr. Kaufman's work, Dr. Williams estimates that Alzheimer's patients "would achieve the best results if they took 250 mg every 1½ hours (a total of 12 doses)" for Alzheimers treatment.
-Dr. Wright recommends higher doses at less frequent intervals, which can cause side effects in a small number of people.
-For more info on Dr. Wrights regimen, read his newsletter.
+For more info on Dr. Wrights regimen, which is higher doses at less frequent intervals, read his newsletter.
+This larger-dose, less-frequent regimen can cause side effects in a small number of people.
+Check with your own doctor.

 Keep in mind that this Alzheimer's cure only works for mice so far.
 Given the outstanding results in mice, human trials for Alzheimers treatment are proceeding in Southern California and in England.
 In humans, taking 2000 to 3000 milligrams a day is "totally harmless," says Dr. Williams.
 The toxic dose would be nearly a pound of niacinamide daily, and there has never been a death reported from niacinamide supplementation.

 Dr. Williams says, "I personally utilized Dr. Kaufman's protocols for several years and saw some amazing improvements; however, I saw even better responses after switching to a product without preservatives."
-One source of preservative-free niacinamide is Freeda Vitamins, 800-777-3737. www.freedavitamins.com.
+One source of preservative-free niacinamide is Freeda Vitamins, 800-777-3737 or freedavitamins.com.